smaurice101/readthedocs/docs/source/tmlbuilds.rst

    You must CHOOSE how you want to ingest data and produce to a Kafka topic.

-   **TML solution provides 4 (FOUR) ways to ingest data and produce to a topic: MQTT, gRPC, RESTAPI, LOCALFILE.**  The following DAGs are SERVER files.
+   **TML solution provides 4 (FOUR) ways to ingest data and produce to a topic: MQTT, gRPC, RESTAPI, LOCALFILE.**  The following DAGs in the table are SERVER files.
+These server files wait for connections from the client files.
 For further convenience, client files are provides to access the server DAGs below.

 .. list-table::

    * - **Data Ingest DAG Name**
-     - Client File Name
+     - **Client File Name**
      - **Description**
    * - tml_MQTT_step_3_kafka_producetotopic_dag
      - An **on_message(client, userdata, msg)** event is triggered by the MQTT broker.
 This DAGs will automatically handle the on_message event